Bridging the Gap Between Science and Poor Reading in America

 Fixing the gap between the science of reading and how we teach it is not rocket science—it’s based on research in cognitive psychology and neuroscience.
 Here are five ways to bridge the missing link.

-- Assure that all kindergarten and first grade teachers have been properly trained to teach beginning reading with emphasis on the student’s ability to read quickly and accurately.
+- Assure that all kindergarten and first-grade teachers have been properly trained to teach beginning reading with an emphasis on the student’s ability to read quickly and accurately.

-- Replace debunked ineffective whole language practices with science-based practices such as early focus on word reading.
+- Replace whole language practices with science-based practices such as an early focus on word reading.

-- Teach handwriting (i.e., manuscript beginning in kindergarten and cursive beginning in grade 2 or 3).
+- Teach handwriting (i.e., manuscript beginning in kindergarten and cursive beginning in grade two or three).